hmandiv321/HomeWorkAssignment/README.md

        * The rules list once build can be used only once for one filter, but can be rebuild repeating step 2.
          Read step 3 for more details.

 Step 3.
-Click filter list to filter out the the number not wanted.
+Click filter list to filter out the the unwanted numbers.

         * If you want to filter the same list of numbers then add new list of rules by simply repeating step 2.
         * if you want to filter a new list you can click on the restart button.